lsst/ctrl_mpexec/doc/lsst.ctrl.mpexec/configuring-pipetask-tasks.rst

 Here are two examples:

-- :file:`obs_lsst/config/makeWarp.py`: specifies which parameters are preferred when warping images using the ``obs_subaru`` observatory package.
+- :file:`obs_lsst/config/makeWarp.py`: specifies which parameters are preferred when warping images using the ``obs_lsst`` observatory package.
 - :file:`obs_lsst/config/latiss/isr.py``: provides overrides for the instrument signature removal (aka detrending) task for the ``latiss`` camera in the ``obs_lsst`` observatory package.

 Overall, the priority order for setting task configurations is configurations is (highest priority first):